 Our Analysis and Test Results

-Feedback Sports might not be the best known brand in bike work stands and tools, but that is slowly but surely changing as they continue to put out the best and most user-friendly models on the market.
+Feedback Sports might not be the most well-known brand in bike work stands and tools, but that is changing slowly but surely as they continue to put out the best and most user-friendly models on the market.
 The Pro Elite is their top-of-the-line work stand that offers the performance and quality you'd expect for the price.
-Until we tested this stand, the Feedback Sports Classic was our highest rated model but it was bested by the superior and even more user-friendly clamp design of the Pro Elite.
-During our testing, it quickly became apparent that this is the best work stand we've ever used and it's the new winner of our Editors' Choice award.
+During our testing, it quickly became apparent that this is the best work stand we've ever used, and it's the winner of our Editors' Choice award.

 Ease of Setup

-The Pro Elite looks nearly identical to in appearance and design to its less expensive sibling, the Classic, so it stands to reason that the two stands are almost exactly the same in terms of setup.
-The Pro Elite comes fully assembled and once you remove it from the box and take the protective shipping coverings off you can have it set up in approximately 15-20 seconds.
+The Pro Elite comes fully assembled, and once you remove it from the box and take the protective shipping coverings off, you can have it set up in approximately 15-20 seconds.

-The Pro Elite is roughly on par with the Classic in terms of ease of setup but it squeaks just ahead thanks to its more user-friendly clamp design.
-The ToPeak Prepstand Pro has a similar tripod style design but is slightly less quick or easy to set up due to the clamp arm and clamp adjustments.
-The Park Tool PRS-25 also scores well in this metric but can't quite match the ease of setup offered by the models mentioned above.
+The Pro Elite has a very user-friendly clamp design.
+The ToPeak Prepstand Pro and Prepstand X have a similar tripod style design but are slightly less quick or easy to set up due to the clamp arm and clamp adjustments.
+The Park Tool PRS-25 and Eclypse also score well in this metric but can't quite match the ease of setup offered by the models mentioned above.

 The clamp of the Pro Elite can accommodate tubes up to 2.6" in diameter and has 3 5/8" long curved non-marking rubber pads on each side.
-The size of the pads on the Pro Elite clamp are identical to those found on the Classic and the Recreational, and they distribute force evenly over their length and grip very securely.
-To close the clamp you simply push the two sides together — you can hear the ratcheting system as it engages incrementally as it goes.
+The size of the pads on the Pro Elite clamp are identical to those found on the Recreational, and they distribute force evenly over their length and grip very securely.
+To close the clamp, you simply push the two sides together — you can hear the ratcheting system engage incrementally as it goes.
 Once you have squeezed the clamp together as far as it will go, you can micro-adjust the tension using the large and easy-to-grip metal knob on the end of the clamp arm.
-To release the clamp you must first back a little tension off it using the knob, then press the large red release button and the jaws spring open the rest of the way.
+To release the clamp, you must first back a little tension off it using the knob, then press the large red release button, and the jaws spring open the rest of the way.

-Considering the fact that the Pro Elite and the Classic are identical in many ways, it's hard not to mention the many similarities of the two work stands.
-This includes the angle adjustment which we feel is the best in the test.
-The clamp arm is stout and when extended it fits into a metal socket of sorts up against the main pole of the stand.
+We found the Pro Elite's angle adjustment to be the best in the test.
+The clamp arm is stout, and when extended, it fits into a metal socket of sorts up against the main pole of the stand.
 The clamp arm can be rotated a full 360 degrees to position the clamp itself in the ideal position for the task at hand.

-Adjusting the angle of the arm is done by loosening the large metal knob on the back side of the stand, twisting the arm into place, then tightening the knob back down.
-The arm spins freely and doesn't have any teeth like the ToPeak Prepstand Pro or the Bike Hand, so less caution is needed when making the adjustment.
-The knob itself is a large three-pronged metal affair that spins easily, is easy to grasp, and allows you to apply some serious torque when you really need to crank it down for heavier bikes or harder wrenching efforts.
+Adjusting the angle of the arm is done by loosening the large metal knob on the backside of the stand, twisting the arm into place, then tightening the knob back down.
+The arm spins freely and doesn't have any teeth like the ToPeak Prepstand Pro or the Bike Hand, so less caution is needed when adjusting.
+The knob itself is a sizeable three-pronged metal affair that spins easily, is easy to grasp, and allows you to apply some serious torque when you really need to crank it down for heavier bikes or harder wrenching efforts.

-With a collapsed size of 45"x8" and a weight of 12.6 pounds, the Pro Elite is among the most portable models in this review.
-It is among the smallest of the bunch, even with the Feedback Sports Classic, but just a little larger than the Bike Hand, which is the smallest and lightest we tested.
+With a collapsed size of 45"x8" and a weight of 12.6 pounds, the Pro Elite is one of the most portable models in this review.
+It is among the smallest of the bunch, but just a little larger than the Bike Hand, which is the smallest we tested.

-Despite being pretty much exactly the same size as the Classic, the Pro Elite weighs slightly more due to the more complicated and heavier internals of the clamp arm.
-That said, 12.6 pounds is still relatively lightweight and this stand is easy to carry around one-handed.
+The Pro Elite weighs 12.6 pounds due to the more complicated and heavier internals of the clamp arm, but this is still relatively lightweight, and this stand is easy to carry around one-handed.
 It takes up very little space in the trunk of your car or the corner of your workshop or garage.
 Feedback Sports also offers the Pro Elite with a travel/storage bag as a package for only $20 more at retail, or you can purchase the travel/storage bag as an accessory for $33.

 While the Pro Elite is undoubtedly a very portable work stand, it is bested in this metric by the Bike Hand for its smallest and lightest size and weight.
 It is also trumped by the ToPeak Prepstand Pro, which collapses to a very similar size and weighs roughly the same as the Pro Elite but comes with a storage bag adding to its travel and storage convenience.
 The Park Tool PRS-25 weighs roughly the same as the Pro Elite but is wider in its collapsed size unless you remove the clamp arm for transport, which detracts from its portability score.

 The Pro Elite is a great option for everyday maintenance tasks.
-Not only is it very easy to set up and take down, but it has the most user-friendly clamp design, which makes putting your bike in the stand very quick and painless.
+Not only is it straightforward to set up and take down, but it has the most user-friendly clamp design, which makes putting your bike in the stand very quick and painless.
 Due to the incredible ease of clamping and unclamping your bike from this stand, we would be more inclined to use it regularly, compared to other stands that take more effort.
 You could leave it set up all the time or pull it out every time you need to use it — it takes less than 20 seconds to set up with a little practice.
 It is also highly durable and can withstand extended periods set up outside in the elements and repeated dousings with the hose when washing your bike.
-In a previous work stand test, testers found the red anodized finish of the Feedback Sports Classic to be prone to fading after prolonged sun exposure.
-We believe this could also happen with the Pro Elite, though we haven't experienced it and it is of minimal concern since it doesn't affect the performance of the stand.
+Though we haven't experienced it, we believe the red anodized finish of the Feedback Sports Pro Elite could be prone to fading after prolonged sun exposure, and it is of minimal concern since it doesn't affect the performance of the stand.

-At a retail price of $270, the Pro Elite doesn't exactly come cheap, yet it isn't the most expensive model in our test.
-Considering the fact that it is our highest rated model and the winner of our Editors' Choice award, we feel that it is a solid value.
-It boasts the best overall performance and the most user-friendly clamp design, plus it is backed with a three-year warranty.
-If the asking price of the Pro Elite is a little too rich for your blood, check out the Feedback Sports Classic, which is identical in many ways but has a slightly different Slide-Lock clamp system and is our second highest rated work stand.
+The Pro Elite doesn't exactly come cheap, yet it isn't the most expensive model in our test.
+Because it is our highest rated model and the winner of our Editors' Choice award, we feel that it is a solid value.
+It boasts the best overall performance and the most user-friendly clamp design, plus it has a three-year warranty.

 The Pro Elite is the best work stand in the test and the winner of our Editors' Choice award.
-It has all the best features of the Classic, our second highest rated model, but with an improved ratcheting quick release clamp design that makes it even more user-friendly.
+It has a great ratcheting quick release clamp design that makes it even more user-friendly.
 This stand is easy to set up, stable, has excellent secure height and angle adjustments, has the best clamp design in the test, and is highly portable for storage or travel.
 There's nothing we didn't like about the Pro Elite.
 This is the best work stand on the market.

 Other Versions and Accessories